LED Photocell Q & A - Can A Single Photocell Control Multiple LED Luminaires?

 Yes, photocells should be cleaned periodically to ensure accurate light detection and checked for secure connections and proper functionality.

-Is it better to use a timer or a photocell?
+Is it better to use a timer or a dusk to dawn photocell?

-Photocells are generally more efficient than timers because they respond to actual light levels, whereas timers operate on preset times which may not account for changing light conditions.
+Photocells are generally more efficient than timers because they respond to actual light levels, whereas dusk to dawn photocells operate on preset times which may not account for changing light conditions.